 Why may this be occurring?

 In addition to the rise in obesity from poor diets (sugary and processed foods) as well as a change in the exercise and fitness levels of children today compared to previous generations, some scientists are also pointing to the rise in the use of technology and the many hours spent in front of a screen or device.
 “Digital dementia” is the name given to this growing problem.
 Watching screens or playing computer games causes a sensory mismatch in the brain such that there’s an over-stimulation of the visual areas but an under-stimulation of the areas responsible for development of higher learning, problem solving, memory, accurate movement, coordination, balance, and spatial awareness.
 Added to this is the fact that most often children will adopt unhelpful “iHunch” postures and all the health issues slouching brings (for more information read Jacob’s recent blog!).
 Reports in the USA show that infants on average have two and a half hours of screen time a day and older children as much as seven and a half hours a day.
-This is considerably higher than the American Academy of Paediatrics Policy Statement that recommends children under two years of age should not watch television or have exposure to any device.
+This is considerably higher than the New Zealander Academy of Paediatrics Policy Statement that recommends children under two years of age should not watch television or have exposure to any device.
 Once over the age of two the policy statement suggests there can be a maximum of 2 hours per day but if any physical, mental, social or academic problems are present then the device and screen time should be restricted to 1 hour per day.

 As a health professional this information concerns me because I understand the close relationship between the brain, nervous system and spine and one’s ability to fully participate in life.
 It is the nervous system that runs and repairs our bodies and governs how we interact with our surroundings.
 Chiropractors work with the structures of the spine, pelvis and skull because of the delicate and vital nervous system protected within them.
 Our aim is to bring about better brain-body communication so that your body doesn’t have to resort to other communication mechanisms (pain/symptoms) to get you to pay attention.